tjmahr/adventofcode21/README.md

 -   00a/b *Write puzzle description like this:* Period separated strategies.
 Enumerated.

+-   23a/b *Solve a tile sliding game:* No code.
+Solved by hand (see inst/notes-day-22b-moves.R).

 -   25a/b *Simulate movement in a grid that wraps around:* Matrix subsetting.
 Mod1.